American Catholics Worry About Global Warming and Support U.S. Action

 The survey instrument was designed by Anthony Leiserowitz, Geoff Feinberg, Seth Rosenthal, and Jennifer Marlon of Yale University, and Edward Maibach and Connie Roser-Renouf of George Mason University.

-The research was funded by the 11th Hour Project, the Energy Foundation, the Grantham Foundation, and the V.K.
+The research was funded by the 11th Hour Project, the U.S. Energy Foundation, the Grantham Foundation, and the V.K.
 Rasmussen Foundation.